 Our congregation is committed to doing Mitzvot, whether performed as a large Temple community, in small groups, or as individuals.
 The concept of tikkun olam (repairing the world) is central to TSTI’s philosophy.
 Our Social Action program serves to help provide opportunities for everyone to engage in meaningful efforts to help those in need and to achieve social justice.

 As one unified TSTI community, we collect non-perishable food during the High Holy Days for our annual, significant donation to foodbanks and other social service organizations.
-Throughout the entire year we collect and distribute food at the Interfaith Food Pantry of the Oranges.
+Throughout the entire year we collect and distribute food and diapers at the Interfaith Food Pantry of the Oranges.
 Trial sized toiletries (including hotel “freebies”) are also collected and distributed to organizations servicing those in need.

 TSTI members organize and support several meaningful ongoing social action opportunities and we would love for you to join us: